gintsgints/cognito-auth-example/README.md

 ## Running the application in dev mode

+### Prepeare environment

+To be able to run app, environment should be configured in application.properties file.
+To see what values are needed you can use file application.properties.example file copy that file with new name and put required values in.
+At least values for cognito should be filled in.

+Also make sure you have recent https certificates in truststore.jks file.

+### Develop run

 You can run your application in dev mode that enables live coding using:
 ```shell script
 ./mvnw compile quarkus:dev